Lombadina, Western Australia: Native title

 The community is located within the determined Bardi Jawi (WAD49/1998) native title claim area.

 Education

 Children of school age at Lombadina attend the Lombadina-Djarindjin Catholic Primary School.
 The school runs classes for students from pre-school (4 years old) to Year 10 (16 years old).
 The total number of students is approximately 90.

 Governance

-The community is managed through its incorporated body, Lombadina Aboriginal Corporation, incorporated under the Aboriginal Councils and Associations Act 1976 on 16 July 1987.
+The community is managed through its incorporated body, the Lombadina Aboriginal Corporation, incorporated on 16 July 1987 under the Aboriginal Councils and Associations Act 1976.

 Town planning

 Lombadina Layout Plan No.3 was prepared in accordance with State Planning Policy 3.2 Aboriginal Settlements.
-It was endorsed by the Western Australian Planning Commission in 2001, however has not been endorsed by the community and exists in draft format only.
+It was endorsed by the Western Australian Planning Commission in 2001 but was not endorsed by the community, and exists in draft format only.